USNavalResearchLaboratory/rippleReset/README.md

 ## Installation

-#### HPC

-If you are working on HPC, RippleReset.jl is registered in the [NSEARegistry](https://gitlab.hpc.mil/William.Kearney.ctr/NSEARegistry).
-Follow the instructions there to add the NSEARegistry to your Julia registries list, and then open a Julia REPL and enter the package manager using
+RippleReset.jl has been developed and tested on Julia v1.7 through v1.10.
+Once you have a [working installation of Julia](https://julialang.org/downloads/), open a Julia REPL and enter the package manager using

 ```julia
 julia> ]